-Therefore, the Committee concluded that, in the fact pattern described in the request, each battery is an identified asset.
-To assess whether the contract contains a lease, the customer would then apply the requirements in paragraphs B21-B30 of IFRS 16 to determine whether, throughout the period of use, it has the right to obtain substantially all the economic benefits from use, and direct the use, of each battery.
+The Committee concluded that, in the fact pattern described in the request, each battery is an identified asset.
+To assess whether the contract contains a lease, the customer would then apply the requirements in paragraphs B21-B30 of IFRS 16 to assess whether, throughout the period of use, it has the right to obtain substantially all the economic benefits from use, and direct the use, of each battery.
+If the customer concludes that the contract contains a lease, it would apply the requirements in paragraphs 18-21 of IFRS 16 to determine the lease term.

 The Committee concluded that the principles and requirements in IFRS 16 provide an adequate basis for an entity to evaluate the level at which to assess whether the contract contains a lease and whether there is an identified asset in the fact pattern described in the request.
-Consequently, the Committee [decided] not to add a standard-setting project to the work plan.
+Consequently, the Committee decided not to add a standard-setting project to the work plan.